koraytugay/koraytugay.github.io/content/npm.md

 You can create artibrary scripts as seen above.
 In order to call `start` all you need to do is: `npm start`.
 However, `npm fire` will not work, it requires: `npm run fire`.
 With that said, you can also call `npm run start`.

 Some platforms such as Heroku will look at the `start` script.
+You also will want to populate `start` so that you or any other developer can simply start your application with `npm start` instead of trying to figure out what the entry point is.

 ## Random Notes
 - What is the `main` in `package.json`?
 [Here](https://stackoverflow.com/a/40792477) is the answer.